-1. What is your Strategic Planning process, including key participants, and how does it address: a. your organizations' strengths, weaknesses, opportunities and threats; b. financial, regulatory, and other potential risks; c. shifts in technology, student and community demographics, markets, student and stakeholder preferences, and competition; d. human resource capabilities and needs; e. long-term organizational sustainability and organizational continuity in emergencies; and f. your ability to execute the strategic plan.
+1. What is your Strategic Planning process, including key participants, and how does it address: a. your organizations' strengths, weaknesses, opportunities and threats; b. financial, regulatory, and other potential risks; c. shifts in technology, student and community demographics, markets, student and stakeholder preferences, and competition; d. workforce capabilities and needs; e. long-term organizational sustainability and organizational continuity in emergencies; and f. your ability to execute the strategic plan.

 A copy of the college's strategic planning model is provided.
-The strategic planning process is overseen by the Strategic Planning Council which consists of the president, vice presidents, the chair and chair-elect of both faculty and staff councils, a student representative and a member of the college's Board of Trustees.
+The strategic planning process is overseen by the Strategic Planning Council, which consists of the President, Vice Presidents, the Chair and Chair-elect of both Faculty and Staff Councils, a student representative, and a member of the MTC Commission.
 The model also provides for conducting an environmental scan that focuses on economic and employment, education, technology, political and public policy, demographic, and social trends.
-These findings are then used by the Strategic Planning Council to conduct a SWOT analysis which identifies and prioritizes the strengths, weaknesses, opportunities and threats facing the college.
-From constituent groups.
+These findings are then used by the Strategic Planning Council to conduct a SWOT analysis, which identifies and prioritizes the strengths, weaknesses. opportunities and threats facing the college.
+From there, the college's long-range vision document and the statements of vision, values, mission, and role and scope are reviewed and revised if needed.
+Finally, the long-range goals and priority initiatives are developed.
+The college's current strategic plan contains goals and priority initiatives that specifically target the economic, fiscal, human resources, and technological challenges and opportunities it faces.
+Additionally, the institutional priorities established by the college focus on these same issues and are communicated to the college during the Fall and Spring semester Inservice presentation made by the President.